hack-skin-cancer/hack-skin-cancer/README.md

 This project is part of a Hackathon, or experimental project with no support or quality guarantee implied.

+This model/application is intended for research and development use only.
+The model/application is not intended for use in clinical diagnosis or clinical decision-making or for any other clinical use and the performance of the model/application for clinical use has not been established

 # Getting Started